Duy-Phuong/react-docs/react-maximilan.md

 `class App extends PureComponent {` và `class Persons extends PureComponent {`

 Nên hạn chế SD vì prevent update child component and performance

+If that is what we want to do, make this shallow comparison and I'm saying shallow because it doesn't deeply check these objects, it only detects differences because we update them in an immutable fashion which is important.

+So if you want to make this shallow check, we actually don't have to implement shouldComponentUpdate instead we can comment this out and inherit from a different type of component, a pure component.

+This is a different object exposed by the react library and it is exactly the same as the normal component but it has this type of shouldComponentUpdate check already built in.

+It will basically go through all the properties in the props and compare them to their old versions and only continue updating if it detects differences and it does the same for state.

 ### 45. [LEGACY] How React Updates the App & Component Tree